-dirs A character vector containing all sample directories (i.e. directories that contain the files "mapping/454HCDiffs.txt" (required), "mapping/454ReadStatus.txt" (optional), "mapping/454NewblerMetrics.txt"(optional)).

-samplenames A character vector containing samplenames.
-The order and number of samplenames must be consistent with the filenames to ensure the correctness of the MapperSet.
+dirs A character vector containing all sample directories (i.e. directories that contain the files "mapping/454HCDiffs.txt" (required), "mapping/454ReadStatus.txt" (op- tional), "mapping/454NewblerMetrics.txt"(optional)). samplenames A character vector containing samplenames.
+The order and number of sample- names must be consistent with the filenames to ensure the correctness of the MapperSet.
 If no samplenames are given, the filenames are used for naming.

-An instance of the MapperSet is derived from the Biobase eSet and thus structured into variantForwCount/variantRevCount: Contain the number of reads with the respective difference in forward/reverse direction.
+An instance of the MapperSet is derived from the Biobase eSet and thus structured into chromosome, start/end: Give the location of each variant.